For Quotes and Scheduling:

 This is the amount of water used, measured in gallons per minute (GPM).
 A high GPM pressure-washer not only allows us to clean more surface in less time, it also lessens the likelihood of striping, maximizes the end-job cleanliness, and lowers the overall cost of cleaning.
 An 8 GPM machine will use twice as much water as a 4 GPM machine but it cleans twice as fast, negating any overuse of water.
 We only use 8 or 10 GPM machines with a 50-gallon side reservoir.
 To give some point of reference, the very best machines sold at Home Depot and Lowes are a maximum 4.5 GPM and most run only 2 or 3 GPM.
 Few of our competitors in the residential market use high volume machines and the difference in quality is immediately noticeable.

-Water pressure is measured in pressure per square inch (PSI).
+Water pressure is measured in pounds per square inch (PSI).
 Higher PSI means a stronger cleaning force.
 And stronger is better, right?
-Not necessarily – just ask the owner of the china shop after the bull came through.
-For example, we could clean a concrete driveway at 3500 PSI, but would we want that same pressure on a comp roof, or on painted wood siding?
-Not at all!
-We have the ability measure our PSI, and increase or decrease to adjust for the requirements of the surface being cleaned.
+Not necessarily.
+Just ask the owner of the china shop after the bull came through.
+For example, we could clean a concrete driveway at 3000 PSI, but would we want that same pressure on a comp roof, or on painted wood siding?
+Not at all.
+We have the ability to measure PSI, and increase or decrease to adjust for the requirements of the surface being cleaned.
 When we use very low pressure and allow a cleaning agent to do the real cleaning for us, we typically refer to this as “soft-washing.”

 While raising the temperature of water can significantly add to cleaning power, it is mostly commonly used in commercial settings where there is serious oil spillage or old gum pressed into the concrete.
 There are also environmental concerns when using hot water, which must be collected at the point of usage.
 This can raise the cost of pressure washing substantially.
 So, unless you have an oily, gummy parking lot, it’s best to go with cold water.